 Early Childhood does not provide diapers, wipes, pull-ups, snacks, or meals.
-Parents must send these items daily.
+Parents must send these individually labeled items daily.
 Meals from home should be packed in a lunch box.
-If food allergies, such as peanuts, exist, the classroom will become a "Nut-Free" zone.
+If food allergies, such as peanuts, exist, the classroom will become a "Nut-Free" or allergen food free zone.
 Lunch meals may also be purchased (see Meals below).

-11.7 Meals and Food Service Practices
+10.7 Meals and Food Service Practices